aspose-html/aspose-html-reference-tutorials/content/english/net/html-extensions-and-conversions/convert-html-to-doc-docx/_index.md

 ### 2. Aspose.HTML for .NET

 You must have Aspose.HTML for .NET installed.
-You can download it from the official website using [this link](https://releases.aspose.com/html/net/).
+You can download it from the website using [this link](https://releases.aspose.com/html/net/).

 ### 3. HTML Document to Work With